Prof. Michael L. O’Rourke

 - Biographical and Educational Reflections in the Life and Times of Irish Novelist John McGahern

-- Carl Gustav Jung: Visionary and Spiritual Healer.
+- Carl Gustav Jung: Father of a Spiritual and Pluralistic Psychology.

 O’Rourke, M. (2018).
 Counselling and its Essential Essence: The Notion of the Wounded Healer.
 Guideline, 48(1).